 As soon as the application for family reunification has been accepted, family members will be authorised to enter Malta once they are granted a visa.

 The Family Reunification Regulations provide that family members shall be granted a first residence permit of at least one year’s duration and shall be renewable.

-Since 2016, reunited family members are, in practice, now granted a residence permit of three years, with the mention “Dependant family member”.
+Since 2016, reunited family members are, in practice, granted a residence permit of three years, indicating “Dependant family member”.

 The family members of the sponsor have access, in the same way as the sponsor, to education, employment, and self-employed activity.
 While a refugee has access to employment and self-employment without the need for an assessment of the situation of the labour market, said family members are subject to such assessment for the first 12 months following their arrival.
 They also have access to vocational guidance, initial and further training, and retraining.

 Family members coming to Malta are barred from applying for international protection in their own name.

 NGOs have reported that there are instances whereby a beneficiary of international protection in Malta has a child after being granted protection by the IPA.
 In these cases, the IPA does not issue a protection certificate for that child, but issues a letter stating that that child is a family member of a protection beneficiary.